dogechain-lab/dogechain/README.md

-## Jury
+## DogeChain

-DogeChain-Lab Jury is a modular and extensible framework for building Ethereum-compatible blockchain networks, which forks from 0xPolygon's Polygon Edge project.
+DogeChain-Lab DogeChain is a modular and extensible framework for building Ethereum-compatible blockchain networks, which forks from 0xPolygon's Polygon Edge project.

 To find out more about Polygon, read [this README](./README-PolygonEdge.md).